ruiyan1995/Group-Activity-Recognition/README.md

 > [2] Recurrent Modeling of Interaction Context for Collective Activity Recognition

 ## Contact Information
-Feel free to create a pull request if you find any bugs.
-Or contact me by Email = ["ruiyan", at, "njust", dot, "edu", dot, "cn"]
+Feel free to create a pull request or contact me by Email = ["ruiyan", at, "njust", dot, "edu", dot, "cn"], if you find any bugs.